 I must admit my memory of the pubs is getting a little sketchy now, but we got in, got served and headed out.

 The next pub is nice and close on Pall Mall.

 This is a nice little pub hidden away just off Pall Mall.
 Ok this pub is a complete SOD to find.
 We wandered up and down Pall Mall for what seemed an eternity.
-A couple of people on our crawl knew where this pub was, but annoyingly rushed off leaving us trying to find a place too small to be on the A-Z. We got there in the end and got our half in, so no harm done.
+A couple of people on our crawl knew where this pub was, but annoyingly rushed off leaving us trying to find a place too small to be on the A-Z (Google Maps!).
+We got there in the end and got our half in, so no harm done.

 Now take the short walk to Vine Street.